protontypes/agile-development-methods-and-strategies/README.md

 Parkopedia released there [Safety Documents](https://avp-project.uk/publication-of-safety-documents) for the Autononmous Valid Parking Use-Cases that will also be [applied by Autoware.Auto](https://gitlab.com/autowarefoundation/autoware.auto/AutowareAuto/-/issues/206).

+Multiple desaster were caused by a lack of trust created by closed technology and science including:

+ * Diesel Scandal
+ * Teflon Scandal

 ## Methods and Processes

 ### System Engineering and the V-Model